sanity-io/sanity-plugin-dashboard-widget-vercel/README.md

   These can be created in your Vercel account under **Settings > Tokens**.

-  Remember that your token has access to your _entire account_, please strongly consider using [environment variables](https://www.sanity.io/docs/studio-environment-variables) rather than hard coding these and checking them into source control.
+  Remember that your token has access to your _entire account_, please strongly consider using [environment variables](https://www.sanity.io/docs/studio-environment-variables) rather than hard coding / checking these into source control.

 - **deployLimit** (required)
   _Number (min: 1, max: 20)_